 Lets talk about this food bag in a little more detail.

-The main bag is made of a brown cloth, has a drawstring at the top, when empty laying flat on a table, the bag measures 18 inches tall, 15 inches wide and has a 7X9 rectangle bottom.
+The main food bag is made of a brown cloth, has a drawstring at the top, when empty laying flat on a table, the bag measures 18 inches tall, 15 inches wide and has a 7X9 rectangle bottom.
 In a bag this size, someone should easily be able to carry at least 3 days worth of dehydrated food.